menandmice/micetro_docs/guides/user-manual/webapp_network_management.rst

 Identity Association Identifier (IAID)
    The indentifier of the interface on the client system

 To create a DHCP reservation:

- 1. Under :guilable:`IPAM` >> :guilabel:`DHCP Scopes` double-click on a Scope and click on :guilabel:`Reserve`
+ 1. Under :guilabel:`IPAM` >> :guilabel:`DHCP Scopes`, double-click a Scope, and then click :guilabel:`Reserve`.

- 2. Depending on whether an address was already selected from the grid before pressing :guilabel:`Reserve` choose from the following options:
+ 2. Depending on whether an address was already selected from the grid before pressing :guilabel:`Reserve`, choose from the following options:

       Selected
          The address which was selected prior to clicking on :guilabel:`Reserve`

       Automatic
          A randomly selected IP address in that scope chosen by Micetro

       Manual entry
          An IP address entered manually by the user

 .. image:: ../../images/selected-dhcpv6-reservation.png
    :width: 60%